-Picture this: you’re paddling out at sunset along Portugal’s stunning 1,793 km coastline, where the Atlantic delivers consistent swells to ancient cliffs and golden beaches year-round.
-After a decade of making Portugal my go-to surf pilgrimage and camper-vanning the entire coast—from the mellow peelers of the south to the rugged, empty breaks of the north—I can tell you this isn’t just hype.
-The experience of Portugal surfing offers American travelers an unbeatable combination of world-class waves, affordable prices, warm culture, and incredible variety that you simply won’t find anywhere else in Europe.
+Picture this: you’re paddling out at sunset along Portugal’s stunning 1,793 km (1,114 miles) coastline.
+The Atlantic delivers consistent swells to ancient cliffs and golden beaches year-round.
+After a decade of making Portugal my go-to surf pilgrimage and camper-vanning the entire coast, I can tell you this isn’t just hype.

 A Wave Magnet: Portugal’s Unique Geography